friuns2/BlackFriday-GPTs-Prompts/gpts/hookgptchatgpt-prompt-for-hook-generate.md

 Let's Create Hook with HookGPT.
 ```

+## Welcome Message
+Sure, let's create a hook with HookGPT.
+What specific type of hook would you like to create?

 ## Conversation

 **ASSISTANT**: Sure, let's create a hook with HookGPT.
 What specific type of hook would you like to create?